 Maybe you’re just trying to get your Instagram account and your Tinder account to stop communicating.
 There’s no need to do a reset to achieve that goal.
 We’ll teach you how to disconnect your Instagram and Tinder accounts.

-The Tinder algorithms are complex, and it’s likely that few people who claim to understand them actually know as much as they think they know.
+The Tinder algorithms are complex and it’s likely that few people who claim to understand them actually know as much as they think they do.
 However, one basic element of the algorithms has remained consistent over the many versions of Tinder that have been rolled out: if you appear desperate or over-eager about all your matches – particularly if you start swiping right on literally everybody – the app will degrade your desirability score in its internal metrics.
 Conversely, if you reject people who the app believes are desirable, then that can boost your standing.
 So you could try just left-swiping on most people (and certainly all attractive ones) in order to make your profile appear more desirable.

 Welcome to the catfish farm

-If none of those suggestions have resolved your Tinder issues, then it’s time to move on to the main event: resetting your account.
+If none of those suggestions have resolved your Tinder issues then it’s time to move on to the main event: resetting your account.
 There are three ways to do it: conventional warfare (reset your Tinder account but keep the same Facebook), the nuclear option (wiping out everything and starting over) and the patient option – just waiting Tinder out.
 I’ll discuss all three methods.

 Conventional war: using a pre-existing Facebook account

 This is a tricky thing to pull off.
 The trouble is that Tinder basically views your Facebook account as being “you”, so if you are using the same Facebook account as you’ve been using, it’s going to be difficult to persuade their algorithms to treat you any differently.
-More often than not, Tinder holds onto your data, even after you’ve reset and relinked your Tinder account with Facebook, which can make this method a bit challenging to get a grapple on and to perform correctly.
+More often than not, Tinder holds onto your data, even after you’ve reset and relinked your Tinder account with Facebook, which can make this method a bit challenging to get a hold of and to perform correctly.
 That said, thanks to Facebook’s slowly-improving usage of app data and the focus on removing specific content following the Cambridge Analytica breach from 2016, you might actually be able to refresh and reset your Tinder account using your basic Facebook profile that already exists.

 This option isn’t a hard reset; it’s a soft reset you can use to clear your Tinder information and wipe the slate clean, while also keeping your existing Facebook account around.
 If you try this method and log back into Tinder, only to find nothing substantial has changed, you’ll need to skip down to the nuclear option as described below.